Virginia Peninsula: Spanish exploration

 Early in the 16th century, Spanish explorers were the first Europeans to see the Chesapeake Bay, which they called Bahía de Madre de Dios or Bahía de Santa Maria.
 They were searching for the Northwest Passage to India and the Orient.
 They named the land now known as Virginia, as Ajacán.

 The Spanish succeeded in founding a colonial settlement in the New World in 1565 at St. Augustine, Florida.
 It was the first founded by Europeans in what is now the United States.
 They established small Spanish outposts along the eastern coast into present-day Georgia and the Carolinas.
 The northernmost post was Santa Elena (today Port Royal, South Carolina).
 From there Juan Pardo was commissioned to lead expeditions into the interior, founding Fort San Juan in 1567–1568 at the regional Mississippian culture chiefdom of Joara.
 Located in present-day western North Carolina, this was the first European settlement in the interior of North America.

 English settlement

 The first permanent English settlement in North America was established in 1607 at Jamestown.
 The first continuously occupied settlement was at Kecoughtan in Elizabeth City County what is now the City of Hampton.
-Nearby, Fort Monroe, the country's oldest military base still in use, is located at Old Point Comfort.
+Nearby, Fort Monroe, formerly the country's oldest military base still in use, is located at Old Point Comfort.
 Old Point Comfort is also the site of the first landing of Africans in America, in 1619.
 After declaring independence from Great Britain, Virginia's first state capital was Williamsburg.
 Also, the decisive battle of the American Revolution, the siege of Yorktown in 1781, took place on the Virginia Peninsula.